davidjbradshaw/iframe-resizer/README.md

 	type: function ({x,y})

-Called before the page is repositioned after a request from the iFrame, due to ethier an in page link, or a direct request from either [parentIFrame.scrollTo()](#scrolltoxy) or [parentIFrame.scrollToOffset()](#scrolltooffsetxy).
-If this callback function returns false, it will stop the library from repositioning the page, so that you can implement your own animatied page scrolling instead.
+Called before the page is repositioned after a request from the iFrame, due to either an in page link, or a direct request from either [parentIFrame.scrollTo()](#scrolltoxy) or [parentIFrame.scrollToOffset()](#scrolltooffsetxy).
+If this callback function returns false, it will stop the library from repositioning the page, so that you can implement your own animated page scrolling instead.

 ## IFrame Methods